Félix-Marie Abel

-Félix-Marie Abel (29 December 1878 – 24 March 1953) was a French archaeologist, a geographer, and a professor at the École Biblique in Jerusalem.
+Félix-Marie Abel (29 December 1878 – 24 March 1953) was a French professor, geographer and archaeologist at the École Biblique in Jerusalem.
 A Dominican priest, he was one of the most prominent bible scholars in the end of Ottoman era and British Mandate era.
 His work "remains even today the authority on the Greek sources for Palestine", according to Benedict T. Viviano.

 Biography

 Abel was born in Saint-Uze, in the Drôme department, on 29 December 1878.
 He was educated at the Preparatory Seminary of Valence.
 He was ordained on 1 February 1897 at Saint-Maximin.
 In 1897 he arrived in Jerusalem to study in the École Biblique founded by Marie-Joseph Lagrange; Lagrange had recruited him (and :fr:Raphaël Savignac) to help him get "a clear grasp of physical environment and the cultural framework of the Bible".
 Abel graduated in 1900.
 In 1905 he became a professor at the École Biblique teaching Church History, Greek, topography, archaeology, and Coptic; he served there until his death in 1953.
 Starting in 1906, he served as guide to scriptural tours through Palestine, Phoenicia, and Syria.